 Its partners are investment holding company Pro Partners Holding of Bratislava, and Nephros S.R.O. which describes itself as a large organization in the health practioners industry that generates $5 million in annual revenue.

 A Slovakian website describes Pro Diagnostic Group as a target company that provides healthcare in the field of radiology and nuclear medicine (magnetic resonance, PET/CT, X-ray, ultrasonography) in non-state medical facilities, through 6 Slovakian companies that between them operate 8 MRI facilities, one PET/CT centre and one radiology centre providing CT, USG and X-ray examinations.

 A target company is a company that another company wants to acquire in a takeover.

-So if I have made sense of this, Centene has bought into Ribera Salud as a way into the EU (and Latin America), where it is setting up joint ventures in order to attract takeovers so it can make lots of money out of the sale of the company.
+So if I have made sense of this, Centene has bought into Ribera Salud as a way into the EU (and Latin America).
+In the EU it has set up a joint venture with the apparent aim of attracting takeovers so it can make lots of money out of the sale of the company.

 Centene worms its way into the NHS through a UK holding company with the same address as the Kings Fund